FrankyJ578/LSTM-stock-prediction/README.md

-Make sure to have tensorflow, pandas, numpy, matplotlib, and sklearn installed.
+Make sure to have keras, tensorflow, pandas, numpy, matplotlib, and sklearn installed.

 In addition, to use the data_fetcher, make sure you have click, urllib3, and BeautifulSoup installed as well.